Walid-1998/os_Ticket_Deployment/README.md

 </details>

 <h3> 2.
 Setting Up The Virtual Machine</h3>
-I created a new virtual machine in VirtualBox, allocated CPU, RAM (at least 2–4 GB recommended), and hard disk space.
+I created a new virtual machine in VirtualBox, allocated CPU, RAM (at least 8-9 GB recommended), and hard disk space (30GB recommended).
 Then I attached the Ubuntu ISO and installed Ubuntu inside the VM.
 After installation, I entered a user name and password to use in the Ubuntu OS to log in.
 This gives me a clean, dedicated environment to install and configure osTicket without affecting my main computer.

 <details><summary>See screenshots</summary>
 <img src="images/arrow-image (3).png" width="60%" >